 - The Spider-Man villain Mysterio frequently uses holograms.

-- When Alan Moore's Tom Strong travelled to Terra Obscura, he encountered Dark Age Virtual Ghost The Terror.
+- When Alan Moore's Tom Strong travelled to Terra Obscura, he encounters Dark Age Virtual Ghost The Terror.

-- In one of Yoko Tsuno's stories, "The Prey And The Shadow", a girl named Margaret is forced to become the model for one of these, for reasons that her boss won't disclose.
-Fearing for her life and that of another girl whom she's impersonated, Margaret decides to latch on the titular Action Girl for help... and she's got good reasons, since the hologram's a part of a cruel Evil Plan to get the other girl killed.
+- In one of Yoko Tsuno's stories, "The Prey and the Shadow", a secretary named Margaret is forced to become the model for one of these, for reasons that her boss won't disclose.
+Fearing for her life and that of another girl whom she's impersonated (said boss' daughter, the apparently mentally unstable Cecilia), Margaret decides to latch on the titular Action Girl for help... and she's got good reasons, since the hologram's a part of a cruel Evil Plan to get Cecilia killed.

 - Nightcrawler of the X-Men has a device that creates a hologram to let him appear normal, but he rarely uses it.